-One option is to complete a bachelor's degree at Bluffton then pursue a master's or Ph.D. at an engineering school.
-We endorse this because we believe a liberal-arts degree is a good foundation for all fields, including engineering.
-Additionally, this allows students to experience the small-college atmosphere for their bachelor's degree, then a larger university for their engineering degree.
+Following completion of a bachelor's degree at Bluffton students have pursued a master's or Ph.D. at an engineering school.
+We endorse this because we believe a liberal arts education is a good foundation for all fields, including engineering.

-Although the total program is typically six years (four years at Bluffton followed by two years at the engineering school for a master's degree) it is common to obtain an assistantship at the graduate school.
-This means tuition and room and board during graduate school is covered by the assistantship.
+Although the total program is typically six years (four years at Bluffton followed by two years for a master's degree) it is common to obtain an assistantship at the graduate school.
+This means tuition, room and board during graduate school is covered by the assistantship.
 In other words, students "pay" for the master's degree by working for the engineering school as a grader, tutor, lab assistant, etc.

-We have also had students pursue a 3-2 program in which they spend three years at Bluffton followed by two years at an engineering school.
+Bluffton students have completed a 3-2 program in which they spend three years at Bluffton followed by two years at an engineering school.
 They complete two degrees: a bachelor's from Bluffton and a bachelor's in engineering from the other school.
 This is not an automatic program.
 Any student interested in this format has to work out the details with both schools.